Arbitration and Conciliation

 International Framework

-- India is a signatory to the United Nations Convention on International Settlement Agreements Resulting from Mediation, also known as the Singapore Convention on Mediation.
+- India is a signatory but has not ratified the United Nations Convention on International Settlement Agreements Resulting from Mediation, also known as the Singapore Convention on Mediation.
 This convention aims to facilitate the enforcement of international settlement agreements resulting from mediation and enhance the effectiveness of mediation as an alternative dispute resolution mechanism.

 - Arbitration and Conciliation (Amendment) Act, 2015: This amendment introduced significant changes to streamline arbitration procedures, enhance transparency, and expedite the resolution of disputes.
-It aimed to promote India as a hub for international commercial arbitration by establishing dedicated arbitration institutions and providing for fast-track procedures.
+It aimed to promote India as a hub for international commercial arbitration and provided for fast-track procedures.

 - Arbitration and Conciliation (Amendment) Act, 2019: The 2019 amendment further sought to strengthen the institutional framework for arbitration in India.
 It introduced provisions for the establishment of an independent body, the Arbitration Council of India, to promote arbitration, regulate arbitration institutions, and grade arbitrators.

-- Legal Counsel: Engage legal counsel specialising in arbitration and dispute resolution to assess the violation and advice on the appropriate course of action, including filing petitions or applications before the court for enforcement or challenging non-compliance.
+- Legal Counsel: Engage legal counsel specializing in arbitration and dispute resolution to assess the violation and advise on the appropriate course of action, including filing petitions or applications before the court for enforcement or challenging non-compliance.

-- Court Intervention: Parties may approach the appropriate court to seek enforcement of arbitration agreements or arbitral awards if there is a violation or non-compliance by any party.
+- Court Intervention: Parties may approach the appropriate court to seek enforcement of arbitration agreements or arbitral awards in the event of a violation or non-compliance by any party.

 How Can Seasoned Advocates Help You?

-- Drafting and Negotiating Arbitration Agreements: They can draft clear and enforceable arbitration agreements tailored to the specific needs and preferences of the parties involved.
+- Drafting and Negotiating: Can draft clear and enforceable arbitration agreements tailored to the specific needs and preferences of the parties involved.

-- Representation in Arbitration Proceedings: Advocates can represent parties in arbitration proceedings, presenting their case effectively before the arbitral tribunal and ensuring their interests are protected.
+- Representation in Proceedings: Can represent parties in arbitration proceedings, presenting their cases effectively before the arbitral tribunal and ensuring their interests are protected.

-- Enforcement of Arbitral Awards: Advocates can assist in enforcing arbitral awards through court proceedings, ensuring compliance with the final decision of the arbitral tribunal.
+- Enforcement of Awards: Can assist in enforcing arbitral awards through court proceedings, ensuring compliance with the final decision of the arbitral tribunal.

-- Challenge or Set Aside Awards: If necessary, seasoned advocates can challenge arbitral awards in court on grounds such as procedural irregularities or violation of public policy.
+- Challenge or Set Aside Awards: If necessary, can challenge arbitral awards in court on grounds such as procedural irregularities or violations of public policy.

-- Negotiation and Settlement: They can facilitate negotiation and settlement discussions between parties, utilising their negotiation skills to achieve favourable outcomes without the need for prolonged litigation.
+- Negotiation and Settlement: Can facilitate negotiation and settlement discussions between parties, utilizing their negotiation skills to achieve favorable outcomes without the need for prolonged litigation.

-- Expert Advice and Strategy: Advocates provide strategic advice on dispute resolution options, including the advantages and disadvantages of arbitration versus litigation, helping clients make informed decisions.
+- Expert Advice and Strategy: Providing strategic advice on dispute resolution options, including the advantages and disadvantages of arbitration versus litigation, and helping clients make informed decisions.

-- International Arbitration: For cross-border disputes, seasoned advocates can navigate the complexities of international arbitration rules and procedures, ensuring compliance with applicable laws and conventions.
+- International Arbitration: For cross-border disputes, can navigate the complexities of international arbitration rules and procedures, ensuring compliance with applicable laws and conventions.

 Conclusion